-Chaka Daley is in his seventh year as the head coach for the University of Michigan men's soccer program.
-Heading into the 2018 season, Daley is 49-49-17 in his six years at Michigan.
+Chaka Daley is in his eighth year as the head coach for the University of Michigan men's soccer program.
+Following back-to-back 12-win campaigns, Daley is 61-54-20 during his seven-year run in Ann Arbor.
 He was named the second head coach in program history on Dec.
 23, 2011.

 The Wolverines went 8-6-4 (3-3-2 in the Big Ten) in 2015 behind a stellar defense, conceding just over one goal per contest.
 Atuahene was named Big Ten Freshman of the Year and was an All-Big Ten (first team) selection after leading the team in goals (10) and points (25).
 The Wolverines successfully defended the Big Bear Trophy with a win over Michigan State in Ann Arbor, marking the first time in school history the Wolverines have won the trophy in back-to-back campaigns.

 The 2014 season saw the Wolverines defeat No. 6 Notre Dame at home, and reclaimed the Big Bear Trophy with a 3-2 win at Michigan State, marking the first time U-M won in East Lansing since 2003.
 Colin McAtee and Tyler Arnone earned All-Big Ten (second team) honors.
 Arnone became only the fourth player in U-M history to accomplish the feat.
 Additionally, freshman Billy Stevens and Ahinga Selemani were named to the Big Ten All-Freshman squad.

 Prior to the 2014 campaign, Daley welcomed the best recruiting class in program history to Ann Arbor, and was ranked as the consensus No. 2 class in the nation.